romans8/XDR-XSIAM-Action-Center-Scripts/README.md

 Palo XSIAM Action Center for inspiring this project.

-Maintained by [Your Name]Last updated: May 2025
+Maintained by [Romans 6]Last updated: May 2025